jurevans/transit-app-api/README.md

 This project built with [NestJS](https://nestjs.com/), [TypeORM](https://typeorm.io/) and [TypeScript](https://www.typescriptlang.org/).
 This project is in its infancy, and should be considered a work-in-progress!
 There is so much more to do.

-The GTFS-Realtime API endpoints are inspired by [MTAPI](https://github.com/jonthornton/MTAPI/), a Python API that exposes GTFS-Realtime protocol buffers as JSON.
-While `MTAPI` is specifically serving MTA (NYC) data, it serves as a good example for organizing realtime transit feed responses from a large transit system.

-The database that `transit-app-api` uses allows for multiple feeds to be stored simultaneously.
-A good use case for this would be to serve data for not only subways, but also bus routes/stops, etc. An example of this will eventually be built into this project.
+The database back-end for `transit-app-api` allows for multiple feeds to be stored simultaneously.
+A good use case for this would be to serve data for not only subways, but also bus routes/stops, metro trains, ferries, etc. An example of this will eventually be built into this project.

 ## Usage: